 Family Summer Camping

 If you’re feeling adventurous, ditch the RV and pitch a tent.
 In any ‘normal year’, a lot of children would be packing for their first summer camp or scout camp.
-However, a lot of these have had to be canceled or postponed.
+However, a lot of these have had to be cancelled or postponed.

 If your child falls into this category or you just enjoy sleeping under the stars, a family summer camp might be the next best option.
 You can involve your children in the process by drawing up the perfect summer camp packing list together.
 However, make sure you sign off on the list.
 Otherwise, you may only end up with s’mores ingredients!

 Of course, a camping trip is only as fun as the activities you plan on doing when you’re there, so plan some camp activities that will keep your children entertained and away from their screens.

 Why not visit a wildlife preserve that’s not too far from home where you can get face-to-face with nature and wildlife?

 Eco-Resorts get you and your family up close and personal with animals such as horses, cows, pigs, and sheep.
 If you don’t want to spend too much time amongst animals, you could visit a drive-through safari.
 This allows you to see animals in their natural habitat without getting your hands dirty.